php-bug-catcher/bug-catcher/README.md

-# Catch every bug in all your Symfony application in one place
+# Catch every bug in all your Symfony applications in one place

 ![screenshot](docs/bug_catcher_01.png)
 ![screenshot](docs/stacktrace.png)